Buy more, save more. Get up to $450 off!

 Use this SleepFoundation.org link for the most current discount on Quince sheets

-The Quince Organic Bamboo Lyocell Sheet Set offers a silky-soft feel and lustrous sheen, due to its sateen weave.
-The set is made with lyocell derived from bamboo and is suitable for sleepers with sensitive skin.
-The sheets are a good choice for people who sleep hot or live in warmer climates, as lyocell is a rayon fabric that is lightweight and breathable.
+The Quince Organic Bamboo Viscose Sheet Set offers a silky-soft feel and lustrous sheen, due to its sateen weave.
+The set is made with viscose derived from bamboo and is suitable for sleepers with sensitive skin.
+The sheets are a good choice for people who sleep hot or live in warmer climates, as the fabric is lightweight and breathable.

-Available in awhite color option, the sheet set is available in twin, full, queen, king, and California king sizes.
+Available in three color options, the sheet set is available in twin, full, queen, king, and California king sizes.
 Each set includes one fitted and one flat sheet.
 Twin and full sizes come with one pillowcase, while the larger sizes include two.
 The set can accommodate taller beds since the fitted sheet has a 16-inch pocket depth.

 The sheets can be washed by machine using cold water and a gentle cycle.
 Quince advises against using bleach and fabric softener.
 After tumble drying on low, the sheets should be promptly removed in order to prevent wrinkling.
 If you prefer a crisp look to your sheets, the sheets can be ironed on a low setting.

-Quince offers free shipping within the U.S. Orders typically arrive within 5 to 7 business days, but expedited shipping is possible for an additional fee.
-The sheet set includes a 365-day return policy, which is longer than average for bedding.
+Quince offers free shipping within the U.S. The sheet set includes a 365-day return policy, which is longer than average for bedding.
 Customers are eligible for a full refund at any point during this period, even if the sheets have been used or washed.

 Use this SleepFoundation.org link for the most current discount on Sweet Zzz sheets